 At the end of Wayne's idle-free tenure in Vermont, Dept. of Environmental Conservation's Tom Moye, (ret. as of 2019) Mobile Sources Section Chief, Air Quality and Climate Division stated, "In all my years at DEC, I'm hard-pressed to think of any Vermont citizen who has done more to help address an important environmental and public health issue like this one.
 Unnecessary vehicle idling is one of those problems that simply cannot be solved by Government alone.
 Citizen action and involvement are absolutely critical, and no one provides a better example of that than you."

 About Wayne Michaud

-A big reason why I chose to be an environmental advocate is, I have loved Vermont.
+A big reason why I chose to be an environmental educator is, I have loved Vermont.
 After many years of getting a taste of the Green Mountain state, in the form of camping, hiking, all too brief stays at inns, and getting my "fix" every time Vermont Life arrived in the mail, my dreams became reality in 1998 when I moved here.
 While Pennsylvania was not a bad place to live, I never loved where I lived until I made it to Vermont.
 Vermont has a beauty that is not so much of a physical grandeur, as it is a more simple beauty, largely unspoiled.
 An oasis in a not so peaceful world.
 I have found Vermonters to be more giving, caring, tolerant, and honest.
 There's no question I have gotten satisfaction in doing my little part in helping preserve Vermont's beauty and to improve the quality of life here.
 In August 2016 my wife and I reluctantly departed this beautiful state to live in California (to work on bigger environmental challenges and be closer to our son, living in California).
-While I miss Vermont greatly, I relish the opportunity to raise awareness of unnecessary idling in the car-centric state that California is.
+While I miss Vermont greatly, I relish the opportunity to raise awareness of unnecessary idling in the car-centric, air quality challenged state that California is.